 .
 In March 2012 he was awarded first prize in the category of "Joy" by Vistek Camera's 2012 Photo Competition for his image "Fullness of Life"

-Henry is available for event photography, photojournalism, creative portraits, and is looking for interesting venues to display his work.
-He's a friendly guy so don't be shy - get in touch!
+Henry is available for event photography, photojournalism, and creative portraits, and is looking for interesting venues to display his work.
+To be informed of upcoming shows and events, follow him on Twitter or Facebook, or send an email to receive periodic email updates.

 Follow on twitter: @culture_snap